The Bone Season: Reception

-Prior to the release of The Bone Season the book was compared to J.K.
-Rowling's Harry Potter series and Shannon was often referred to as "the next J.K.
+Prior to the release of The Bone Season, the book was compared to the Harry Potter series and Shannon was often referred to as "the next J.K.
 Rowling".
-Newspapers drew comparisons due to Shannon signing with the same UK publisher as Rowling did for her Harry Potter series and due to both series comprising seven novels.
-However Atlantic Wire reporter Arit John commented that the "steady drumbeat of press ... has led to comparisons to nearly every mainstream female fantasy and sci-fi novelist with name recognition".
+Newspapers drew comparisons due to Shannon signing with Bloomsbury, the same UK publisher as Rowling chose for Harry Potter, and due to both series comprising seven novels.
+However, Atlantic Wire reporter Arit John commented that the "steady drumbeat of press ... has led to comparisons to nearly every mainstream female fantasy and sci-fi novelist with name recognition".

 Critical reception for the book has been mostly positive.
 USA Today commented upon a similarity to the Harry Potter novels in their positive review for The Bone Season, opining that the book's premise was "awfully familiar in certain aspects" to the aforementioned series while also stating that it had "fresh ideas, excellent original concepts and, best of all, an impressive new voice for fantasy literature."
-NPR also noted the same comparison, but remarked that it was more similar to The Hunger Games than the Potter series.
+NPR drew the same comparison, but remarked that it was more similar to The Hunger Games than the Potter series.
 The Telegraph's review also mentioned that the book was similar to The Hunger Games and commented that the plot would be familiar to fantasy readers but that Shannon "shows real skill in combining them so easily into an original and enjoyably escapist fictional world."